ElementAI/haven_old/README.md

 A library for defining hyperparameters, launching and managing many experiments, and visualizing their results.

+If you have access to the orkestrator, you can run and manage thousands of experiments in parallel.

 In the example below, we will write a minimal [codebase](https://github.com/ElementAI/haven/tree/master/examples/minimal) to get us started.

 ### Getting Started